svene/dt_java/README.md

 ## Open Dolphin template

-Directory Template to start a new [Open Dolphin](https://github.com/canoo/open-dolphin) project
+Directory Template to start a new [Open Dolphin](http://open-dolphin.org/) project.

 * create an empty directory and cd into it
 * invoke: gdt.sh opendolphin